lucieperrotta/ICG/hw4-NguyenPhanhoangPerrotta/icg17/readme.txt

 4.1 Fast Gaussian Blur

+First we linked the keyboard Q/W as asked to change the variance by +/- 0.25.
+We call the function ChangeVariance in screenquad.h that just modify the value of our standard deviation, that will be used when computing the kernel.
+Then we compute our kernel, in ComputeKernel(), where we used the formula given in the course.

-We duplicated the texture to gave 2 copies of it, as explained in the pdf, and then modified the uses of the texture in accordance to that edit.
+We duplicated the texture to gave 2 copies of it for the attachments/textures, as explained in the pdf, and then modified the uses of the texture in accordance to that edit.
 Then we wrote the kernel we would use in the f_shader, and edited the gaussian_convolution so that it processes only the x coordinate or the y coordinate, according to a parameter named "axis" (need only one for loop, use a kernel array instead of weight, ...).
-The right texture to use is also bind or unbind depending on the parameter "axis".
+The right texture to use is also bind or unbind depending on the parameter "pass_number".

 4.2 Screen Space Reflections